Popular nasal decongestant doesn't actually relieve congestion, FDA advisers say

 The group’s negative opinion opens the door for the FDA to pull phenylephrine from a federal list of decongestants deemed effective for over-the-counter pills and liquids.
 The FDA said removing the products would eliminate “unnecessary costs and delay in care of taking a drug that has no benefit.”

 The FDA's nasal decongestants drug list, or monograph, has not been updated since 1995.
 The process for changing a monograph has traditionally taken years or decades, requiring multiple rounds of review and public comment.
-But a 2020 law passed by Congress streamlines the process, which should allow the FDA to accelerate the publication of new standards, doses and labeling for nonprescription ingredients.
+But a 2020 law passed by Congress streamlines the process, which should allow the FDA to accelerate the publication of new standards for nonprescription ingredients.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Science and Educational Media Group.
 The AP is solely responsible for all content.